Umrao Jaan (2006 film)

-Umrao Jaan is a 2006 Indian Hindustani-language musical romantic drama film produced and directed by J. P. Dutta, based on the Urdu novel Umrao Jaan Ada and is about the famous courtesan of the title.
+Umrao Jaan is a 2006 Indian period musical romantic drama film produced and directed by J. P. Dutta, based on the Urdu novel Umrao Jaan Ada, and is about the famous Tawaif of the title.
 Aishwarya Rai stars in the lead role along with Abhishek Bachchan, Shabana Azmi, Sunil Shetty, Divya Dutta, Himani Shivpuri and Kulbhushan Kharbanda in supporting roles.

 Produced on a budget of ₹150 million, Umrao Jaan was released on 3 November 2006 in 600–700 screens worldwide and grossed ₹195.2 million.
+The film is regarded as both a critical and commercial failure.

 Plot

-In 1840, a girl named Amiran (Aishwarya Rai) is kidnapped from her home in Faizabad by Dilawar Khan (Vishwajeet Pradhan) who had been sent to jail based upon the evidence presented by Amiran's father.
-To take his revenge, he kidnaps Amiran and sells her to a brothel in Lucknow run by Khannum Jaan (Shabana Azmi).
-Bua Hussaini (Himani Shivpuri) and Maulvi Sahib (Kulbhushan Kharbanda) adopt Amiran and treat her as their own daughter.
-In the company of Khurshid (Ayesha Jhulka), Bismillah (Divya Dutta), and one of the courtesan's sons, Gauhar Mirza (Puru Raaj Kumar), Amiran learns the art of being a courtesan, or tawaif.
+In 1840, a teen-aged girl named Ameeran is kidnapped from her home in Faizabad by Dilawar Khan (Vishwajeet Pradhan), a criminal, who had been sent to jail years before based on testimony from Ameeran's father.
+To take revenge, Dilawar sells Ameeran to a brothel in Lucknow, owned by Khanum Jaan (Shabana Azmi).
+There, Bua Hussaini (Himani Shivpuri) and Maulvi Sahib (Kulbhushan Kharbanda) look after her as their own daughter.
+In the company of Khurshid (Ayesha Jhulka), Bismillah (Divya Dutta), and one of the tawaif's sons, Gauhar Mirza (Puru Raaj Kumar), Ameeran learns the art of being a tawaif.

-The girl turns into an elegant, poetic beauty by the name of Umrao Jaan (Aishwarya Rai).
-Umrao's beauty and poetry are enough to catch the eye of Nawab Sultan (Abhishek Bachchan).
-The two begin a passionate romance.
-Though Nawab's wealth grants him exclusivity, he is worried that Umrao may still offer her charms to other men - an accusation she detests.
-The lovers share blissful moments, but when Nawab's father hears of their relationship, he disowns the son from his life, wealth, and property.
-The penniless Nawab goes to stay in the house of his uncle, who is a judge in Ghari, to sort himself out; Umrao is left desolate without him and prays every day for his return.
+Ameeran, now re-named Umrao Jaan (Aishwarya Rai), grows into a beautiful lady.
+She catches the eye of Nawab Sultan Khan (Abhishek Bachchan), and the pair begins a romance.
+When Sultan's father hears of their relationship, he disowns his son.
+Sultan goes to stay at his uncle's house.